wpuricz/ipfs-eos-demo/README.md

 ### Config

 Create a file called secrets.js and add it to the config directory.
-Paste this into the file:
+Paste this into the file and add your actual endpoint and keys for the app:

 ```
 module.exports = {